zeroluck/docs/sources/admin-guide/deployment/index.md

 # Support

 Gluu offers both community and VIP support.
 Anyone can browse and open tickets on our [support portal](http://support.gluu.org).
-For private support, expedited assistance, and strategic consultations, please [schedule a meeting with us](http://gluu.org/booking) to discuss VIP support options.
+For private support, expedited assistance, and strategic consultations, please view [our pricing](http://gluu.org/pricing) and [schedule a meeting with us](http://gluu.org/booking) to discuss VIP support options.